mark-meyer/startherecms/docs/tutorial/create_step.rst

 **Page Body** - The body of the page.
 Use this space to educate your user about the Step and send them to useful websites and resources.

+These are the basic fields you need to have a useful Step page.
+You'll notice some extra fields that are :doc:`documented later on in our tutorial<extra_step_features>`.
+You can skip these for now or fill them out immediately, your choice!

 After you fill out the above basic fields, you should see something like this:

 .. image:: ../_static/tutorial/basic_step_page.png